Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 Tell your doctor if you experience any troublesome side-effects.

 Amitriptyline belongs to a group of medicines known as tricyclic antidepressants.
-It has been traditionally prescribed for the treatment of depression, although it is rarely used for this nowadays as other medicines are usually prescribed in preference to it.
+It has been traditionally prescribed for the treatment of depression, although it is rarely used for this nowadays.

 Before taking amitriptyline